Virgin Media Super Hub 4

 The Hub is on if you are seeing a dimmed white light means that everything is okay and that it is working normally

-If this is happening to you then your Hub is on, but it means that a software update is being downloaded if the Hub flashes green slowly.
+If this is happening to you then your Virgin Media Hub 4 is on, but it means that a software update is being downloaded if the Hub flashes green slowly.
 Once the update has completed downloading and installing, then the Hub will need to restart.

 This means that the Hub is on.
 When you press the WPS button on the back of the Hub, the light ring will flash blue gently for 2 minutes.

 When the WPS connection is successful, the light ring will stay solid blue for 20 seconds.
 If the light ring flashes rapidly, it indicates that the WPS connection was unsuccessful and you should try again.

 This means that the Virgin Media Hub 4 is on.
 It is booting up and should be ready in 5 minutes.

 The Virgin Media Hub 4 might not be working for you, in which case you might need to install a stand-alone WiFi router.
 Virgin Media customers end up doing this when their WiFi doesn’t work properly.
 Here are some examples of a bad WiFi setup:

 - Lag and poor latency